garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-app-service.md

 7. Navigate to **Networking** and open **Private Endpoints** page.
 8. Click on **Add > Express** and then enter the name of your private endpoint.
 9. Then select the VNET and a compatible subnet.
 Turn on the **Integrate with private DNS zone** option.
-10. Click on **Ok** and your private connection for your private web app will be deployed.
+10. Click on **Ok**, and your private connection for your web app will be successfully deployed.

 {% endtab %}